infusionsoft/mickael-test-2024.11/sdks/core/csharp/docs/CompanyApi.md

 <a id="createcompanyusingpost1"></a>
 # **CreateCompanyUsingPOST1**
-> Company CreateCompanyUsingPOST1 (CreateCompanyRequest? company = null)
+> Company CreateCompanyUsingPOST1 (CreateCompanyRequest? createCompanyRequest = null)

 Create a Company